 Exploration and further training within the basic principles and tools of acting, including an emphasis on critical analysis of oneself and others.
 The tools include ensemble performing, character and script analysis, and basic theater terminology.
 This will continue the exploration of the development of the actor's instrument: voice, body and imagination.
 Three lecture hours, three lab hours per week.

-Prerequisite: DRAM 1351
+Credit: 3 semester hours Prerequisite: DRAM 1351

 DRAM 2120 Theater Practicum III